 Over 25 million students across the nation begin and end their days by riding a school bus, according to the National Safety Council.
 Whether you are a driver or the parent of a child who takes the bus to school, you play an important role in ensuring the safety of kids and others who share our public roadways.
 By obeying the rules of the road, understanding the unique laws regarding school buses, and practicing safe habits, you can significantly reduce risks of preventable accidents and injuries.

-At Handler, Henning & Rosenberg LLP, our personal injury attorneys fight for victims injured in all types of auto wrecks, including school bus accidents.
+At Handler, Henning & Rosenberg LLC, our personal injury attorneys fight for victims injured in all types of auto wrecks, including school bus accidents.
 To help local residents protect themselves and students while on the road, our legal team has put together a list of helpful safety tips.

 Drivers: Know the Law

 All motorists have a legal obligation to obey traffic laws and drive responsibly so as to limit the chances of causing preventable harm.
 Avoiding acts of negligence behind the wheel – whether it be distraction, impairment, or aggressive driving – is critical to ensuring the safety of others around you, especially when in school zones or near school buses.

 It is also important to know and obey Pennsylvania’s school bus traffic law: